fluidity-money/9lives.so/README.md

 on the local environment, or with end to end tests with an Arbitrum node.

 	./tests.sh

+Testing coverage can be measured using mutation testing and `cargo-nextest`.
+This can be quite heavy, and will take a long time to run. `proptest` is configured using `PROPTEST_CASES` to reduce the time to 10, instead of the default 256.

+	./mutants.sh

 Interrogation of the deployment in the end to end testing library could be done using the `build.rs` use of `environment.lst`, which could be in turn read with a fresh deploy (and